Provisioning¶

 Shed supports in-repo provisioning scripts that run automatically when sheds start.
 These scripts are version-controlled with your code.

-Provisioning works with all three backends:
+Provisioning works with both VM backends:

-docker exec - Firecracker: Hooks execute via vsock
+- Firecracker: Hooks execute via vsock

 - VZ: Hooks execute via vsock (same mechanism as Firecracker)